src-d/sourced-ce/docs/usage/multiple-datasets.md

 $ sourced init local ~/repos
 ```

-You can list all the installed instances, and know which one is active at any moment by running `sourced workdirs`.
+You can list all the installed instances, and know which one is active at any moment by running `sourced status workdirs`.

 If you are familiar with Docker Compose and you want more control over the underlying resources, you can explore the contents of your `~/.sourced` directory.
 There you will find a `docker-compose.yml` and `.env` files for each set of repositories used by `sourced init`.